Poznan Poland - uniquely beautiful and worth your time and energy

 From unique places to eat to fun places to drink; Poznan has something for everyone seeking out an alternative weekend destination.
 And because it's often not considered by many as the go-to destination, Poznan is reasonably affordable!
 From affordable comfortable central accommodation to affordable food, drink and excursions to museums.
 This place won’t break your budget and you will be left with a warm feeling about Poznan and a feeling that you have discovered something you must tell your friends about.

 The last two times I stayed in Poznan I stayed at the B&B Hotel Poznan Old Town - which is located right in the centre and an absolute bargain when you consider Breakfast is included.
 On my second trip to Poznan, I stayed at accommodation - This was also incredibly central and ticked all the boxes when it came to providing comfortable accommodation with excellent value - both places I would happily stay at again for the right price.
 Of course, Poznan has hundreds of options - so bargains can be had if you shop around.
 Check out the accommodation map below just to give you an idea of what's on offer.

 I am not sponsored by the Polish Government or any Travel Group, I simply have written this post as I enjoy travelling.
 Please do check out this blog for more independent travel ideas and my YouTube Channel.
-As always, videos can always be found on YouTube & LBRY.
-I use both as sadly YouTube is now censoring content whereas LBRY is for Free-Speech.
+As always, videos can always be found on YouTube & Odysee.
+I use both as sadly YouTube is now censoring content whereas Odysee is for free speech.